17 hours ago12 min read

 Ease of access: Transactions are completed via apps and websites.

-No Demat account required: investments can be made instantly.
+No Demat account required: Investments can be made instantly.

 Digital gold is typically offered by fintech platforms in partnership with bullion providers.
 The simplicity and accessibility make it particularly attractive for first-time investors and those looking for flexible accumulation.